mcclib/Alma-Reserve-Inventory/README.md

 *Video is outdated.
 This no longer requires you to download an analytics report.
 Simply pull the file into Colab or your preferred IDE, place a keys.env file in the runtime folder with the three required read-only API keys (bibs, courses, analytics), and run all code cells.*

 ## Requirements
 - Create a keys.env file within your runtime environment or source folder.
-Enter your bibs key (read only) as bibKey=bibkeyhere, and on a new line enter your courses key (read only) as courseKey=coursekeyhere, and your analytics key as analyticsKey=analyticskeyhere.
+Enter your bibs key (read only) as bibKey=bibkeyhere, and on a new lines enter your courses key (read only) as courseKey=coursekeyhere, and your analytics key as analyticsKey=analyticskeyhere.

 - If you're not using Google Colab, delete the pip commands after you install the required libraries the first time.